Philippine pygmy woodpecker

 The Philippine pygmy woodpecker (Yungipicus maculatus), also known as the Philippine woodpecker, is a species of bird in the woodpecker family (Picidae).
 Its local name in Kapampangan is Anluage.
 It is endemic to the Philippines, found throughout the entire country except the Sulu Archipelago and Palawan.
 It is the smallest woodpecker in the country and is common throughout, found even in urban areas in cities.

 Description and taxonomy

-Ebird describes this species as "A small woodpecker of foothill and low-elevation montane forest and more open wooded areas.
-White, speckled underparts reach a dotted moustache stripe on the face.
-Dark brown upperparts are cut by white barring on the back and white bands on the head.
-Male has a red mark on the back of the head.
-Unmistakable.
-No other woodpecker of a similar size occurs in its range.
-Voice includes a short, slightly metallic rattling trill."

 Formerly the taxon included the Sulu pygmy woodpecker, which is now treated as distinct.
 These two and the Sulawesi pygmy woodpecker appear to form a superspecies.
 Some taxonomic authorities continue to place this species in the genus Dendrocopos or Picoides.